Leaderboard

 7 points

-3. Just because SHEEP like you guzzle up the SLOP shoveled out by the NEW WORLD ORDER doesn't mean nothing is wrong!
+Just because SHEEP like you guzzle up the SLOP shoveled out by the NEW WORLD ORDER doesn't mean nothing is wrong!
 Only the MOST WOKE gov in Bad Company can even BEGIN to piece together the monstrous depths this conspiracy reaches!
 STEEL is just the BEGINNING, I've been working for years, gathering evidence, making the CONNECTIONS!
 It's begun to appear before my eyes...
-I just need more time....MORE TIME!!!
+I just need more time....MORE TIME!!!5 points

 4 points